carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 **Keeping a human in the loop**: In an earlier section, we discussed how the predictions made by machine learning models could be used in a variety of ways.
 Some of these involved a human checking or using the model’s prediction.
 This approach will be likely to help you spot issues with models predictions.
 Even if you are using the model’s predictions to make automated changes you may still want to ‘insert a human into the loop to check these predictions fairly regularly.
 This may also be an important stage in developing buy-in for machine learning based approaches within an institution.

 **Retraining a model**: in some situations a model won’t just be trained once.
 You may want to retrain the model when the type of data changes or you have more training data that can be used.
 One typical example of this kind of process is models which predict some metrics for each quarter.
-After that quarter has passed you will have ‘groud truth’ data available that you will likely want to use in your model.
+After that quarter has passed you will have ‘ground truth’ data available that you will likely want to use in your model.
 Another source of training data might be generated by having a human in the loop.
 If a model is showing predictions to a human who can accept or reject these predictions this gives you additional examples your model can learn from.

 >## Resources Consulted & Recommended Reading